Olympic Airlines: Post-Onassis era

 On 23 January 1973, Aristotle Onassis' son, Alexander, died in a plane crash; the event came as a shock to the Greek people and a new phase began for Olympic Airways.
-A few months later, Onassis sold all of the OA shares to the Greek state and he died shortly afterward (in 1975).
+A few months later, Onassis sold all of the OA shares to the Greek state and he died shortly afterwards (in 1975).
 In 1976, under state management, OA purchased eleven Boeing 737-200 jet aircraft and created Olympic Catering, which served both OA and foreign airlines.
 In 1977, in a cost-cutting effort, OA shut down their Australia route, followed by the Canadian one in 1978, when OA also placed orders for four Airbus A300s, plus four options.

-In 1984, three more B747-200 aircraft were purchased from Singapore Airlines, and the Canada and Australia routes were reopened.
+In 1984, three more B747-200 aircraft were purchased from Singapore Airlines, and the Canadian and Australian routes were reopened.
 A new Olympic Airways Cargo division was created by converting the Boeing 707-320 "City of Lindos", but the plans were soon abandoned.
 In 1986, there were strikes at OA, and financial losses mounted.

 The company faced serious financial trouble from the 1980s on, mostly because of management problems.
-Greek politicians and their families traveled for free or token amounts on the airline.
+Greek politicians and their families travelled for free or token amounts on the airline.
 Successive Greek governments also made Olympic carry the press at a 97 percent discount.
 Olympic AirTours (Ολυμπιακή Τουριστική) was created as a subsidiary of OA, which issued tickets not only for OA, but for other airlines as well.
 Very soon, Olympic AirTours was renamed Macedonian Airlines and reestablished as a charter flight company.

 In 1990 a route to Tokyo via Bangkok was launched but Olympic was soon forced to shut it down, despite very high load factors (95%).
 Olympic purchased seven Boeing 737-400 aircraft in 1991, as well as the advanced version of the A300, the A300-600R.
 Due to the rising losses and debts, the government decided to formulate a restructuring program in which all debts were erased.
 This programme, as well as all the plans that followed, failed.
-A few years later, in an attempt to make OA profitable, management was given to a subsidiary of British Airways, Speedwing.
+A few years later, in an attempt to make OA profitable, management was given to British Airways (Speedwing International Ltd).
 The result was even larger debts and rising losses.
 In 1999, Olympic purchased four Airbus A340-313X aircraft, to replace the ageing B747-200.